 Concurrent Streaming

 Process crawl results in real time instead of waiting for the entire job to finish.
-Streaming is the recommended approach for any crawl over a few dozen pages — it reduces memory usage, avoids HTTP timeouts, and gives you sub-second time-to-first-result.
+Streaming is the recommended approach for any crawl over a few dozen pages.
+It reduces memory usage, avoids HTTP timeouts, and gives you sub-second time-to-first-result.

 How Streaming Works

 Set the Content-Type header to application/jsonl and enable streaming in your HTTP client.
 Spider sends each page as a newline-delimited JSON object the moment it finishes processing.
-The crawler still runs at full concurrency behind the scenes — pages arrive as fast as they are crawled, not in any fixed order.
+The crawler still runs at full concurrency behind the scenes.
+Pages arrive as fast as they are crawled, not in any fixed order.

 When to Use Streaming